-Establishing Power to Analyzer
+Establishing Power to the Analyzer

-The analyzer power is provided by an integral lead-acid rechargeable battery mounted inside of the analyzer.
 The analyzer is fully operational from the shipping container with the oxygen sensor installed and calibrated at the factory prior to shipment.
-Once installed, we recommend the user allow the analyzer to stabilize for 10-15 minutes before analyzing a sample gas (this will remove any residual oxygen that might have trapped in the sample system during installation).
+Once installed, we recommend the user allow the analyzer to stabilize for 10-15 minutes before analyzing a sample gas.